 Step 1 was committing to spend 3-months upskilling, and then a further 12-months to test my lessons learned.

-Step 2 was to make a public announcement on LinkedIn so that my network will hold me to account for making it happen.
+The second step was to make a public announcement on LinkedIn so that my network will hold me to account for making it happen.

 Step 3 is to get to work!
 By running my newsletter, I can put the lessons learned into practice through my own business, testing what does/doesn’t work.
 By continuously learning about email marketing I can refine that skill over time.
 Then one day, I can add it to the services I offer to my clients, safe in the knowledge that they’ll receive a good return on their investment.